zx0r/ResilientNetworkArchitectures/README.md

   - Examples from research: Marionette (programmable proxy), SymTCP (transport-layer anomorphism).
 - **Application-Layer Tunneling over Unconventional Channels**:
   - Exploring the use of less common or application-specific protocols as covert channels.
 Examples include:
     - **DNS Tunneling**: Encapsulating data within DNS queries and responses (e.g., Iodine, DNS2TCP).
-Often very slow and easily detectable if heavily used, but can bypass captive portals.
+Often very slow and easily detectable if heavily used, but can captive portals.
     - **ICMP Tunneling**: Using ICMP echo requests/replies.
 Also slow and often blocked.
     - **Covert Channels in Gaming Protocols, VoIP, etc.**: More complex and highly application-specific.
   - _Outlook_: Generally niche and limited by performance and detectability, but can be useful in very restricted scenarios.